didds088/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - echo $PATH | tr : "\n" | wc -l counts the number of directories in the PATH
 - printenv | less Create a script that lists environment variables.
 - set | less lists all local variables and environment variables, and functions.- BEST="School" creates a new local variable.
+- export BEST="School" Create a script that creates a new global variable.